New Orleans begins controversial removal of Confederate monuments

 The statue stands in a roundabout at the entrance of City Park and the New Orleans Museum of Art.

-In 2015, the words "Black Lives Matter" was spray-painted on both sides of the monument's column, CNN affiliate WDAM-TV reported.
+In 2015, the words "Black Lives Matter" were spray-painted on both sides of the monument's column, CNN affiliate WDAM-TV reported.